fkerr0890/git_exercise/Chapter4.md

 I get ready for the day, specifically, showing my face on Zoom.

 After my Software Development class, I either nap or do homework for my other class.
+In software dev, Betsy usually asks me for help (hey, it's Betsy)

 Then, I go to my other class for the day, which is a sociology class about children.